-Benchmark FTSE All-Share Index TR The Fund is actively mana is a point of reference performance of the Fund Management of the Fund this benchmark.
-The of benchmark may be signific of the Fund may at time resemblance to its benchmark against which the d may be measured.
-It is not restricted by deviation from the cant and the portfolio es bear little or no
+Benchmark FTSE All-Share Index TR The Fund is actively managed.
+The benchmark is a point of reference against which the performance of the Fund may be measured.
+Management of the Fund is not restricted by this benchmark.
+The deviation from the benchmark may be significant and the portfolio of the Fund may at times bear little or no resemblance to its benchmark

 Base Currency Sterling

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Final Interim
+Accounting Dates Final Interim

-Accounting Dates 31 October 30 April
+31 October 30 April

 Risk Management Method Relative VaR

 Risk Reference Portfolio FTSE All-Share Index TR